 The idea behind the name is two-fold, Green Room is generally referred to as a room where actors or others about to go on live television or other performances take time to relax calm the nerves – and it is also a surfing slang, referring to barreling a wave or getting time inside the hollow of a wave as it curls over before cresting.
 Appropriately named – the room is a calm space, intimate in size, it sits just outside the winery but close enough that visitors can watch the action through the adjoining windows.
 And the name ties into one of Julian’s other passions, surfing.
 Eventually he plans to line the ceiling of the winery with surfboards.

 Tastings are by appointment and are always with either Margaret, Joe or both.
 Often guests will also meet Julian.
 And in a homage to the first winery that Margaret and Joe visited in the Napa Valley while on their honeymoon, they always greet guests with a burst of bubbles – a bottle from Domain Carneros.

-Their first restaurant outlet was Mustards (just north of Yountville).
+Their first restaurant outlet was Mustards (just north of Yountville) and select wines are also found locally at Sunshine Market in St. Helena.
 Total production is around 600 cases with plans to grow this to around 1,500 cases.
 For more information, to request and appointment or to sign up for their newsletter, visit: www.rubiawinecellars.com